wangzhecheng/DeepSolar_timelapse/README.md

 `bass_model_parameter_phase_analysis.ipynb`: Based on the fitted Bass model parameters, segment each solar adoption trajectory into four phases: pre-diffusion, ramp-up, ramp-down, and saturation, and analyze the fractions of block groups in each phase.

-`bass_model_parameter_regression.ipynb`: Run multi-variate regressions with various Bass model parameters as dependent variables and socioconomic characteristics (demographics, PV benefit, the presence of incentives, etc) as independent variables.
+`bass_model_parameter_regression.ipynb`: Run multivariate regressions with various Bass model parameters as dependent variables and socioconomic characteristics (demographics, PV benefit, the presence of incentives, etc) as independent variables.
 R code blocks are inserted for running these regressions.